Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/21-splitting-a-signature/+page.md

 <a name="top"></a>

-In this lesson we are going to split the signature into its _v,r,s_, starting by saving this byte signature as a variable:
+In this lesson we are going to split the signature into its _v,r,s_, component starting by saving this byte signature as a variable:

 ```js
 bytes private SIGNATURE = hex"fbda..c11c";